 What if I told you that I actually like the word, "mundane?"
 Would you think that I am crazy?
-Well, I guess that isn't news to, anyone.
-Let's grab our coffee and talk a little more about this.
+Well, I guess that isn't news to anyone.
+Let's grab our coffee and discuss.

 “There is no sign of me stopping anytime soon, and I am incredibly grateful for that!”

 Alright, real talk, the business has officially launched.
 The grind has been on for a long time, and who doesn’t get a little tired after so many late nights?
 There is no sign of me stopping anytime soon, and I am incredibly grateful for that!
-Actually, I am excited there’s starting to become a point of certain mundane qualities to my schedule.
+Actually, I am excited there’s beginning to be a certain mundane quality to my schedule.
 Let’s be clear, despite the average human’s definition (and the actual dictionary definition) of the word mundane, I don’t think of this word as negative.

 “Wherever you are, be all there!
 Live to the hilt every situation you believe to be the will of God.” - Jim Elliot

 Do you know what really made the word mundane one of my favorites?
 When we were preparing to get married, I asked Christian what he was looking forward to most as a married couple.
 His reply, “Just living day to day with you, living in the mundane together.”
 That told me, that my soon to be husband at age of 22 cared most of all about just being together.
 He saw the value in the Tuesday’s.
 In days that will not necessarily be memorable, but the days that mean we had another opportunity to live in the presence of one another.
 Goodness, I get butterflies just talking about him!

 Do you see why I’ve gained a certain love and appreciation of the word, “mundane”?

 Admittedly, I have started to reach a point of some mundane days with Bungalow House.
 Days that I am not sure whether what I've accomplished will make a difference.
 Days that seem like they may not have much weight.
 They will.